ckan/ckan/doc/maintaining/datastore.rst

 The DataStore is integrated into the :doc:`CKAN API </api/index>` and authorization system.

-The DataStore is generally used alongside other tools which will automatically upload data to the DataStore from suitable files, whether uploaded to CKAN's FileStore or externally linked.
+The DataStore is generally used alongside tools which will automatically upload data to the DataStore from suitable files, whether uploaded to CKAN's FileStore or externally linked.
 See :ref:`automatic_uploads` for more details.